The First-Year Application

 As a first-year applicant, you’ll submit:

 - The online application.
-Apply online through the Common Application.
+Apply online through the Common Application or the Coalition Application.
 EMAIL: When applying, we strongly encourage you to use an email address that is unique to you, rather than a family email address.
 This will ensure the confidentiality of our communication with you.
 RESIDENCY: Please note that if you are applying as a North Carolina resident, there is a separate process for determining your residency.
 For more information about this process, please see our Residency page.

 - $85 nonrefundable application fee.
 If you cannot afford the application fee, talk to your school counselor about submitting a fee waiver.
 We accept College Board and NACAC fee waivers, or a letter from a school official requesting that we waive your fee.
 FEE WAIVER: We will waive the application fee for any applicant who is an active-duty member of the U.S. Armed Forces.
 No extra paperwork is required.
-Please just indicate your active-duty status on the Common Application and we will waive your application fee.
+Please just indicate your active-duty status on the application and we will waive your application fee.

 - One essay + Two short answers.
 We don’t get to meet our applicants face-to-face, so your essay (250-650 words) and short answers (200-250 words) give us the opportunity to hear your voice and get to know you as a person.
 The essay and short answers are a critical part of our review, not only as we select students for admission, but also for merit-based scholarships and Excel@Carolina opportunities, such as Honors Carolina.